oplikos/cse15l-lab-reports/lab-report-1-week-2.md

 ---
 ## Part 6
 ---
-this part is to creat ssh-keygen, creates a pair of files called the public key and private key to gain easy access to our personal class directory
+this part is to create ssh-keygen, which creates a pair of files called the public key and private key to gain easy access to our class directory

-the following should be the set of code to expect but when we first did it ssh wasnt working on my local computer so i had delet ssh client and reinstall it to work (incase window user gets this kind of errors
+the following should be the set of code to expect but when we first did it ssh wasn't working on my local computer so I had to delete the ssh client and reinstall it to work (in case a window user gets this kind of error

 ```
 # on client (your computer)